- Research Project

 Inequality and poverty in Switzerland

 Attention to issues of social inequality has increased considerably in recent years.
 Some see such political events as BREXIT, the 2016 US presidential election and the strengthening of the right-wing populist German party AfD as the consequence of growing economic inequalities and the lack of functioning democratic means to counter them.
 French economist Thomas Piketty’s bestseller, Capital in the Twenty-First Century, has also increased awareness of inequality.
 Based on a historical analysis of fiscal data, Piketty argues that capitalism has a tendency to increase inequality.
-Piketty’s historical research is underpinned not least by the fact that an increase in income inequality has been observed in recent decades, particularly in the Anglo-American region.
-This is often seen in the context of technological change, which is leading to drastic economic and social changes.
+His historical research is also supported by recent developments: In recent decades, there has been a rise in wealth inequality, which is particularly prevalent in Switzerland.
+This is evident, among other things, in the concentration of wealth and real estate, as well as in changes to the tax system that reinforce existing structures, such as the gradual abolition of inheritance tax for direct descendants.

 The BFH research project – conducted in cooperation with the University of Bern – demonstrates the prevalence of income and wealth inequality in Switzerland.
 It also explores the question of whether technological change necessarily increases inequality.